Electa-Git/Z-tool/README.md

 <!--- - [ ] Minimum simulation time before starting FFT (does it need to be at least as long as the period of the perturbation or could it be smaller?) --->
 <!--- - [ ] Transformation to positive and negative sequence representation
 - [ ] Frequency scan and stability analysis optimization based on the passivity properties of the converters --->

-[^1] The Z-tool PSCAD library is in the _Scan_ folder within the package, use the cmd `py -m pip show ztoolacdc` to find its location.